codrin-axinte/Project-01/README.md

 There are three essential roles in any Scrum project:

-Product Owner
+* Product Owner
-ScrumMaster
+* ScrumMaster
-Team
+* Team

 ### Release

 The transition of an increment of potentially shippable product from the development team into routine use by customers.
 Releases typically happen when one or more sprints has resulted in the product having enough value to outweigh the cost to deploy it.

-"The product is released to customer or marketplace obligations.
-The release balances functionality, cost, and quality requirements against date commitments."
-(Schwaber/Beedle, Agile Software Development with Scrum, p.
+"*The product is released to customer or marketplace obligations.
+The release balances functionality, cost, and quality requirements against date commitments.*" (Schwaber/Beedle, Agile Software Development with Scrum, p.
 80).

 ### Impediments

 Anything that prevents a team member from performing work as efficiently as possible is an impediment.
-Each team member has an opportunity to announce impediments during the daily Scrum meeting.
-The ScrumMaster is charged with ensuring impediments get resolved.
+Each team member has an opportunity to announce impediments during the daily Scrum meeting. **The ScrumMaster** is charged with ensuring impediments get resolved.
 ScrumMasters often arrange sidebar meetings when impediments cannot be resolved on the spot in the daily Scrum meeting.

 ### Daily Scrum Meeting

 A fifteen-minute daily meeting for each team member to answer three questions:

-"What have I done since the last Scrum meeting? (i.e. yesterday)" "What will I do before the next Scrum meeting? (i.e. today)" "What prevents me from performing my work as efficiently as possible?"
+"*What have I done since the last Scrum meeting*? (i.e. yesterday)" "*What will I do before the next Scrum meeting*? (i.e. today)" "*What prevents me from performing my work as efficiently as possible?*"
 The ScrumMaster ensures that participants call sidebar meetings for any discussions that go too far outside these constraints.

 The Scrum literature recommends that this meeting take place first thing in the morning, as soon as all team members arrive.